 Three years down the line, am I pleased we made the move?

 Absolutely.
-Shanghai is fun, exciting, different, and it’s got the energy and edginess of a city that knows it is on the brink of big things.
+Shanghai is fun, exciting, different, and it’s got the energy and edginess of a city that knows it has arrived in the bigtime.
 Sometimes it can be overwhelming, but it’s unlikely to get boring.

 Medieval vs Chic and Modern?